Pseuduvaria calliura

 Pseuduvaria calliura is a species of plant in the family Annonaceae.
 It is endemic to Borneo.

-Herbert Kenneth Airy Shaw, the English botanist who first formally described the species, named it after the long, beautiful tails, or tips, of its leaves.
+Herbert Kenneth Airy Shaw, the English botanist who first formally described the species, named it after the beautiful tails (Latinized forms of Greek καλλι, calli-; and ουρα, ura) or tips of its leaves.

 Description

 It is a tree reaching 10 meters in height.
 Its branches have sparse lenticels.
 Its mildly leathery leaves are 15.5-19 by 4.5-6.5 centimeters.
 The tips of the leaves come to a distinctive 35-50 millimeter long point.
 The leaves are hairless on their upper surface and densely hairy on their lower surface.
 The leaves have 12-16 pairs of secondary veins emanating from their midribs.
 Its densely hairy petioles are 4-8 millimeters long with a groove on their upper side.
 Inflorescences are organized on short, inconspicuous peduncles.
 Each inflorescence has 1 flower.
 Each flower is on a densely hairy pedicel 4-8 millimeters in length.
 The flowers unisexual.
 Its flowers have 3 sepals, 0.7-1 by 1-1.5 millimeters, that are partially fused at their base.
 The sepals are smooth on their upper surface, sparsely hairy on their lower surface, and have fine hairs on their margins.
 Its 6 petals are arranged in two rows of 3.
 The outer oval-shaped petals are 1.5 by 1.5-2 millimeters with smooth upper surfaces and sparsely hairy lower surfaces.
 The inner petals have a 2 millimeter long claw at their base and a 3.5-4 by 2.5-3 millimeter blade.
 The inner petals are sparsely hairy on their upper surface and densely hairy on their lower surface.
 Each inner petal has a horizontal, rod-shaped gland at the base of its outer surface.
 Male flowers have up to 24 stamens that are 0.6-0.7 millimeters long.
 Fruit are on sparsely hairy pedicels 7-12 millimeters in length.
 The fruit consists of up to 7 monocarps.
 Each mature monocarp is a 9-13 by 10 millimeter globe.
 The mature monocarps are green, wrinkly and hairy.